 Homework: 1) finish watching it at home Get Carter; 2) figure out 10 reasons why Get Carter became a cult classic

 Homework: 1) read an article from Justin Smith’s With Nail and I and from Cult Movies in Sixty Seconds; 2) find fan pages devoted to the film or alternatively read user comments on imdb.com

-Homework: 1) watch The Man Who Fell To Earth (1976); 2) find fan pages devoted to the film or alternatively read user comments on imdb.com; 3) read the article from Justin Smith’s With Nail and Us
+Homework: 1) watch The Man Who Fell To Earth (1976); 2) find fan pages devoted to the film or alternatively read user comments on imdb.com; 3) read an article from Justin Smith’s With Nail and I

 listen to Kermode’s Cult Film Corner on The Man Who Fell to Earth here

 Week 14 (17.1) Summary; final test